\"Writing.Com

 Don't forget to support our sponsor!

-ASIN: B085272J6B
+ASIN: B07N36MHWD

-Amazon's Price: $ 9.99
+Amazon's Price: $ 7.99

 Ask & Answer

-Last time, in "Getting It Wrong, I spoke of common errors I see in science fiction and fantasy.
+Last time, in "Getting It WrongOpen in new Window., I spoke of common errors I see in science fiction and fantasy.

 Yes, good point.
 I'm not big on the whole "medieval" subgenre myself, but anyone who is should definitely avoid glaring errors.

-Zen : It should be noted that all three methods you quoted (spin, thrust and mass) all create gravity.
+Zen Author Icon: It should be noted that all three methods you quoted (spin, thrust and mass) all create gravity.
 They do not mimic it, it's the real thing (thrust and spin are actually both acceleration).
 Your comment about spinning small objects is well made, it would have to be large enough that the difference in centrifugal force at head-height is roughly the same as at the feet.
 There's another limitation: if the occupants can see out, and the spin rate is higher than 15 rotations per minute, many of the occupants will be permanently sick - or at least, every time they look out they will be.

 Good points.
 Shows that research is important.

-deltablue : Good article.
+deltablue Author Icon: Good article.

 Thanks for reading and commenting!